inkVerb/VIP/README.md

 *There is a free video series that explains these lessons at the* [inkVerb YouTube channel](https://www.youtube.com/channel/UCILld59lH8VOsT9gfyAb77g)

-Udemy! *You can get more teaching tips, take quizzes, work with a community, and earn credits in the Udemy course "VIP Linux"*
+Udemy! *You can get more teaching tips, take quizzes, work with a community, and earn credits in the Udemy course "VIP Linux"* (NOT READY)

-*You might learn some things merely by watching the videos, but you learn much more if you have Linux installed on your computer and participate*
+*You might learn some things merely by watching the videos, but you learn much more if you have Linux installed on your computer and follow as you learn*

 *It is also very helpful if you know how to type correctly!* [write.pink/88](http://write.pink/88)